For a perfect fishing combo you also need a reel! Take a look how to choose the best spinning reel for your rod.

-Daiwa makes them long and strong, length ranges from 7 feet up to 12 feet.
-The biggest rod can easily cast a 16-ounce tackle way out into the ocean.
+1. Daiwa makes them long and strong, length ranges from 7 feet up to 12 feet.
+The longest rod can easily cast a 16-ounce tackle way out into the ocean.
 If you’re a serious surf angler, you’ll appreciate the quality of these rods.

-3. The reel seats are made especially for Daiwa out of advanced composites from Fuji, so they’re tight and secure.
+3. The reel seats are made especially for Daiwa out of advanced composites from Fuji so they’re tight and secure.

 Shimano’s tough Talora trolling rods are the best on the market.
 They’re a surprisingly versatile line of rods, equipped to handle whatever you throw at them.
 It offers a selection of 6 in this series, ranging from 7 to 10 feet long.